yash9111/questdb.io/docs/reference/sql/join.md

 ## CROSS JOIN

-`CROSS JOIN` will return the Cartesian product of the two tables being joined and can be used to create a table with all possible combinations of columns.
-The following query will return all possible combinations of `starters` and `deserts`:
+`CROSS JOIN` returns the Cartesian product of the two tables being joined and can be used to create a table with all possible combinations of columns.
+The following query returns all possible combinations of `starters` and `deserts`:

 ```questdb-sql
 SELECT *